Go Man Go: Ownership and registration problems

 Green ran into problems with Go Man Go's registration.
 At that time, the AQHA had two types of registration, the Appendix and the Tentative.
 Appendix-registered horses were the offspring of Thoroughbreds and either Tentative-registered Quarter Horses or Appendix-registered Quarter Horses.
 Go Man Go was originally registered in the Appendix, as his dam was an Appendix-registered mare.
 The way to advance out of the Appendix into the Tentative registry was to qualify on performance grounds and pass a conformation examination conducted by the AQHA.
 Go Man Go certainly qualified under the performance criteria, but his conformation was such that he resembled a Thoroughbred more than he resembled a Quarter Horse.
-Green knew that in order to increase his stud fees—the price paid for the right to breed a mare to a stallion—Go Man Go needed to acquire a regular registration number instead of his Appendix number.
+Green knew that to increase his stud fees—the price paid for the right to breed a mare to a stallion—Go Man Go needed to acquire a regular registration number instead of his Appendix number.
 So Green appealed to the Executive Committee of the AQHA, which had the authority to award Tentative numbers to horses regardless of conformation exam results.
 In both 1956 and 1957, the committee declined to take action, waiting to evaluate the quality of Go Man Go's first foals before making a decision.
 Finally, in 1958, they awarded Go Man Go number 82,000 in the Tentative registry.